 - A disclosure of PHI where Covered Entity or Business Associate has a good faith belief that an unauthorized person to whom the disclosure was made would not reasonably have been able to retain such information.

-- “Designated Record Set” shall mean a group of records maintained by or for Business Associate or the Covered Entity that is (i) the medical records and billing records about individuals maintained by or for Business Associate or the Covered Entity; (ii) the enrollment, payment, claims adjudication, and case or medical management record systems maintained by or for a health plan; or (iii) used, in whole or in part, by or for Business Associate to make decisions about individuals.
+(c) “Designated Record Set” shall mean a group of records maintained by or for Business Associate or the Covered Entity that is (a) the medical records and billing records about individuals maintained by or for Business Associate or the Covered Entity, (b) the enrollment, payment, claims adjudication, and case or medical management record systems maintained by or for a health plan, or (c) used, in whole or in part, by or for Business Associate to make decisions about individuals.
 As used herein, the term “Record” means any item, collection, or grouping of information that includes PHI and is maintained, collected, used, or disseminated by or for Business Associate or the Covered Entity.

-- “HITECH” shall mean the Health Information Technology for Economic and Clinical Health Act, which is Title XIII of the American Recovery and Reinvestment Act, and any amendments, regulations, rules and guidance issued thereto and the relevant dates for compliance.
+(f) “HITECH” shall mean the Health Information Technology for Economic and Clinical Health Act, which is Title XIII of the American Recovery and Reinvestment Act, and any amendments, regulations, rules, and guidance issued thereto and the relevant dates for compliance.